marsrobertson/one-life-true-self/readme.md

 * If you know how to use MetaMask and run `git clone`, `npm install` and `npm start` then you should be good to go

 Human-experience:
-* Beyond pure rational mathematical crypto game theory
+* Beyond pure rational mathematical crypto economics game theory
 * Education about the Kleros protocol

 ### Internal motivation